SYNQ-Technologies/public-docs/docs/radio/troubleshooting.md

 This section documents some common issues and solutions.

 ## General
+Check whether the radio kit is reachable.
+1. Sign into __MyStore__ as a Location Administrator.
+2. Select __Radio__.
+3. [Check the device status](./settings.md#checking-device-status).
+If the device reports its version and network information it is online.

 Check whether the radio kit has power.
 1. Verify that the radio kit is plugged in to power.
 2. Open the radio kit.